cran/TreeDimensionTest/README.md

 ### Overview

-Testing on multivariate data for trajectory presence and heterogeneity.
-Two statistical methods [@Tenha:2022] are implemented.
+The package offers tests for trajectory presence and heterogeneity on multivariate data.
+Two statistical methods (Tenha and Song, 2022) are implemented.
 The tree dimension test quantifies the statistical evidence for trajectory presence.
 The subset specificity measure summarizes pattern heterogeneity using the minimum subtree cover.
 There is no user tunable parameters for either method.
 Examples are included to illustrate how to use the methods on single-cell data for studying gene and pathway expression dynamics and pathway expression specificity.

 ### To download and install the package